ahaywood/adventof-2023/adventofjs/src/content/faqs/05__redistribute.md

 Umm…No.

 Do not take what we’ve created and resell it.
-The challenges are free and the money that we’re charging for the solutions is one small way we’re trying to recoup the sweat equity we’ve put into this project.
+This is original content that we've spent a lot of time creating.
+We’re not charging you for it, so please don’t charge others for it.